Skip to content

 1. Why shouldn’t we bid engineering services similar to construction contracts?

 Consultants take a project owner’s idea and create its definition.
-This demands high quality to ensure it’s done right or all other phases can fall apart.
+This demands high quality to ensure it’s done right, or all other phases can fall apart.
 Construction contractors then take this “definition” and build it.
 As a result, bidding and selecting a construction contractor differs greatly from selecting an engineering consultant for design.
-With a precise set of plans and specifications from the consultant, you can confidently award construction contracts to the lowest (most responsible) bidder because all major aspects of the project have been developed – including type and amount of materials needed.
+With a precise set of plans and specifications from the consultant, you can confidently award construction contracts to the lowest (most responsible) bidder because all major aspects of the project have been developed – including the type and amount of materials needed.

 2. Why isn’t price a factor in the QBS process?

 Cost discussions cannot be meaningful until the project owner and consultant understand in detail what services and solutions are needed.
-By focusing first on qualifications, project owners are certain the selected consultant has the technical capabilities, experience and judgment to turn their vision into reality.
+By focusing first on qualifications, project owners are certain the selected consultant has the technical capabilities, experience, and judgment to turn their vision into reality.
 Trust is also established, leading to fair cost negotiations and the best possible value.

 3. Does QBS promise fewer project challenges?